Super Soft Homemade Brioche: Easy and Wholesome Recipe for Breakfast and Snack

 Notes

-Flour: You can use a specific flour for leavened desserts or Manitoba flour, which guarantees greater elasticity and softness to the dough.
+Flour: You can use a specific flour for leavened sweets or Manitoba flour, which ensures greater elasticity and softness to the dough.

-Dough Consistency: It is normal for the dough to be soft, but it should not be sticky.
+Consistency of the dough: It’s normal for the dough to be soft, but it shouldn’t be sticky.
 If necessary, adjust the amount of flour during processing.

-Leavening: The duration of the leavening depends on the ambient temperature.
-To speed it up, you can put the bowl in the oven turned off with the light on.
+Rising: The rising time depends on the ambient temperature.
+To speed it up, you can place the bowl in the oven turned off with the light on.

 Tips for perfect brioche

-Freezing: Once baked and cooled, the brioche can be stored in food bags and frozen.
-When needed, defrost them at room temperature or heat them slightly in the oven to regain all their softness.
+Freezing: Once baked and cooled, the brioches can be stored in food bags and frozen.
+When needed, thaw them at room temperature or slightly warm them in the oven to regain all their softness.

-Shiny Surface: If you want a more uniform browning, brush the brioche with a mix of egg and milk before baking.
+Shiny surface: If you want a more uniform browning, brush the brioches with a mix of egg and milk before baking.

-Flavors: You can add grated lemon or orange zest to the dough for a citrus aroma.
+Flavors: You can add grated lemon or orange peel to the dough for a citrus aroma.

 Variations

-Fillings: Insert a chocolate cube, a teaspoon of jam, or pastry cream in the center of each brioche before forming the balls.
+Fillings: Insert a chocolate cube, a teaspoon of jam or custard in the center of each brioche before forming the balls.

 For a savory version, omit the sugar and add a filling of ham and cheese.

-Different Shapes: Besides the classic balls, you can make braids, knots, or braided crowns for a more creative look.
+Different shapes: Besides the classic balls, you can create braids, knots, or plaited crowns for a more creative look.

-Decorations: Before baking, sprinkle the surface with sugar granules, almond flakes, or sesame seeds for a crunchy touch.
+Decorations: Before baking, sprinkle the surface with sugar granules, sliced almonds, or sesame seeds for a crunchy touch.

 Storage

-At room temperature: Store them in an airtight container for 2-3 days, away from heat or humidity.
+At room temperature: Keep them in an airtight container for 2-3 days, away from heat or humidity sources.

-Freezer: They last up to 2 months; defrost them at room temperature or heat them in the oven for a few minutes.
+Freezer: They last up to 2 months; thaw at room temperature or heat in the oven for a few minutes.

 These tips will allow you to customize and best preserve your brioche! 😊